Bethe Ansatz, Quantum Circuits, and the F-basis: The F-basis of the XXZ Model

 We close this subsection by noting that the exchange algebra must allow for products of more than two monodromy matrices.
 Consider the product of three monodromy matrices.
 Inverting the product by alternative sequences of pair-wise swappings leads us to

 where

 The RTT-relation is compatible with (\ref{3T}) thanks to the YBE (\ref{YBdiff}), in the sense that alternative sequences of transpositions giving the same product are equivalent.
 The YBE similarly ensures the consistency of products of a higher number of monodromy matrices.

-Now, the product of two monodromy matrices admits two reorderings, the trivial reordering and the transposition, each corresponding to an element of $S_2$.
+The product of two monodromy matrices admits two reorderings, the trivial reordering and the transposition, each corresponding to an element of $S_2$.
 Conjugation by $1_{2}$ realizes the identity, which leaves the order unaffected.
 Conjugation by the R-matrix realizes the transposition, which inverts the order, in agreement with the RTT-relation~\mbox{(\ref{RTT})},

 The product of $M$ monodromy matrices admits $M!$ reorderings.
-Reorderings are in one-to-one correspondence with permutations $\sigma\in S_M$.
+Reorderings are in \mbox{one-to-one} correspondence with permutations $\sigma\in S_M$.
 Each $\sigma$ corresponds to a $2^M\times 2^M$-matrix $R_{12\ldots M}^{\sigma}$ on the auxiliary space of $M$ ancillae

 which satisfies

 where